apache/cloudstack-documentation/source/quickinstallationguide/qig.rst

 #.
 Path - Well define ``/export/primary`` as the path we are using

-Click "Next" to continue
+Click "Next" to continue.

 Secondary Storage
 ^^^^^^^^^^^^^^^^^

-If this is a new zone, you'll be prompted for secondary storage information - populate it as follows:
+You'll be prompted for secondary storage information - populate it as follows:

 #.
 Provider - Choose ``NFS``

 #.
-Name - We can call it ``Secondary1``
+Name - ``Secondary1``

 #.
 NFS server - We'll use the IP address ``172.16.10.2`` (this is your local server, so swap with the correct IP)

 #.
 Path - We'll use ``/export/secondary``

-Click "Next" to continue on
+Click "Next" to continue.

 Now, click "Launch Zone" and your cloud should begin setup - it may take several minutes for setup to finalize.